The of reckoning arrived for Enova International, and the sun came up anyway day.

 Yesterday not only is the revenue loss manageable, but the company’s existing payday loan business will continue in altered form, Enova CEO David Fisher told analysts on a conference call.

-That’ll not take place, Fisher stated.
+That will not take place, Fisher stated.

 The theory would be to stop loan providers from trapping customers in a period of financial obligation, as short-term loans are extended, more fees are charged and sometimes borrowers wind up spending more in fees and interest than they borrowed initially.

 Fisher said Enova is well placed to comply and will accomplish that work electronically.